travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 root@te-main:/# rabbitmqctl list_consumers -p travis | grep amq.gen- | wc -l
 ```

-The number that's returned here is equal to the currently connected worker machines.
-If you need to spin up more worker machines, please follow the instructions [here](/user/enterprise/installation/#install-travis-ci-worker).
+If you need to spin up more worker machines, please see our docs about [installing new worker machines](/user/enterprise/installation/#install-travis-ci-worker).

 ## Integrate Travis CI Enterprise into your monitoring